francocerino/BlockchainTracer/README.md

 ## Multipurpose

  - Improve reproducibility of Machine Learning models.
 There is a 'reproducibility crysis'.
-(THIS IS THE MAIN IDEA)
+(Reproducibility and Traceability of ML models is where more focused is this work).
  - Upload hashes of big data files.
  - Trace NGO donations.
  - Improve supply chain traceability.